- BURN DAY INFO LINE: (530) 621-5897

 wind) are such that burning can be considered safe.

-Burning trash, garbage, plastic, and treated lumber is not allowed by local Air Quality Management Districts.
+- Burning trash, garbage, plastic, and treated lumber is not allowed by El Dorado County Air Quality Management District.

 When can you burn?

 Burning can only be done on permissive burn days.
 Burning permits are only valid on “Permissive Burn Days” as determined by the State Air Resources Board or the local air district.
-To find out if it is a Burn Day, contact your local air district.
+To find out if it is a Burn Day, call (530) 621-5897

 IMPORTANT: CAL FIRE Burn Permits are only for within the State Responsibility Area (SRA), or where CAL FIRE has jurisdictional authority.
 For information and permits required outside the SRA / CAL FIRE jurisdiction, contact your local City/County fire authority.
-If the status in your county is marked as “Burning Allowed”, you still must confirm that it is a permissive burn day with your local air quality management agency.
+If the status in your county is marked as “Burning Allowed”, you still must confirm that it is a permissive burn day with El Dorado County Air Quality Management District.
 The contact phone numbers will appear on your permit.

 Violations Of Any Burning Permit Terms Are A Violation Of State Law (Public Resources Code 4421, 4422, 4423 And 4425).